Dashticz/dashticz_v2/custom/images/readme.md

+# custom imgages
-Put your custom images here
+Put your custom images in this folder